davidjbradshaw/image-map-resizer/README.md

 ### Bower

-This library can be install via the [Bower](http://bower.io) front-end package management system.
+This plugin can be install via the [Bower](http://bower.io) front-end package management system.

     bower instal imagemap-resizer